Expungement Frequently Asked Questions

 - Wait three (3) years to try again if you lose: If the judge denies your application, you cannot make a new request for three (3) years (a skilled Michigan expungement attorney is your best hope of success!)

-It’s important to note that the expungement process can be complicated, and it’s often helpful to seek the assistance of an experienced attorney to guide you through the process.
+The expungement process is complicated.
+It is helpful to seek the assistance of an experienced attorney to guide you through the process.
 One small mistake can lead to a denial, leaving you unable to make a new request for an additional three (3) years.

 Do expunged records show up on fingerprinting?